scalabel/scalabel/README.md

 ### [Creating a new annotation project](https://doc.scalabel.ai/quick-start.html)

-- Supports importing popular data formats such as 2D images and 3D point clouds
+- Supporting importing popular data formats such as 2D images and 3D point clouds
 - Convenient data uploading using integrated or multiple configuration files for items, categories, and attributes
 - Divide a project into multiple tasks using variable task sizes